JulianKemmerer/PipelineC/docs/AUTO_PIPELINE_DESIGN.md

 How PypelineC represents pipelines, builds them into VHDL, and turns `AUTO_PIPELINE(func)` call sites into a known, readable `.latency`.

+`make_auto_pipeline_ram` uses a separate [RAM implementation search](AUTO_PIPELINE_DESIGN.md#ram-compiler-sweep-and-simulation) around this build flow.
+Each candidate is an immutable synchronous pipeline with at least one clock of latency; the existing fixed-latency mapper aligns its callers.
+Memory banks are never treated as zero-cycle combinational operators.

 - Implementation: [`src/AUTO_PIPELINE.py`](../src/AUTO_PIPELINE.py); the tag
   class in [`src/pypeline.py`](../src/pypeline.py); the elaborator hook in [`src/PY_TO_LOGIC.py`](../src/PY_TO_LOGIC.py) (see its